nipunthathsara/ballerina-observability-guide/README.md

 ```bash
    $ ballerina run -e b7a.observability.metrics.prometheus.port=9799 car_rental/
 ```
-Note that we are overridng the prometheus port by parsing the parameter (`-e b7a.observability.metrics.prometheus.port=xxxx`) for all the services, except the travel_agency service.
+Note that we are overridng the prometheus port by passing the parameter (`-e b7a.observability.metrics.prometheus.port=xxxx`) for all the services, except the travel_agency service.
 Travel agency service will publish the metrics data on the port defined in the `ballerina.conf` file (9796).
 This will avoid any conflicts on port being already occupied.
 - Invoke the travel agency service by sending a POST request to arrange a tour.

 ```bash